ryanraposo/shard-projector/README.md

 Shard Projector is a user-friendly, 64bit, multi-threaded desktop app for running Don't Starve Together servers on Windows & Linux.

-Its being developed to bridge the gap for non-technical players who want to host worlds of their own, and provide an option other than a monthly server-subscription.
+Its being developed to bridge the gap for non-technical players who want to host worlds of their own, and provide an option other than a monthly server-subscription (it will always be free!).
 Use it to run worlds of all kinds easily for you & your friends on dedicated servers that are simple to setup, manage, moderate and access- even when you're not online!

 Whether you're running a LAN server at the house, hosting a 24-player online for your region, or debugging mods, Shard Projector has features you'll appreciate.